groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 <</if>>
 ```

-The following example shows how you can use conditional expressions to represent a number of elements in a sequence, handling the situation, when the sequence is empty:
+The following example shows how you can use conditional expressions to represent a number of elements in a sequence, handling the situation when the sequence is empty:

 ```C#
 You have chosen <<if [!items.Any()]>>no items<<else>><<[items.Count()]>> item(s)<</if>>.